gosling-lang/gosling-docs/docs/Mark.md

 # Text

 The `text` mark is designed to display textual labels.
-For example, gene names and nucleobases can be displayed with a `text` mark.
+For example, gene names and nucleobases can be displayed with `text` marks.

 <img src="https://raw.githubusercontent.com/gosling-lang/gosling-docs/master/images/text_example.png" width="800" alt="text_example">